 Again, I set the needle down.

 Glass breaking.
 Sounds of violence.
 This is the introduction to what feels like a journey through madness.
 I read somewhere that the band recorded this album shortly after Josh Homme’s very near brush with death.
 Very near in that he actually died and was brought back.
 Like Clockwork was born in the fog of that recovery.
 The spectre of death seems to lurk in every corner of this album.
-A jagged picture is drawn of a man dealing with mortality, and coping with being alive again.
+A jagged picture is drawn of a man dealing with mortality, and coping with being alive again after experiencing his own death.
 It touches a tucked away corner of my soul that I can, in a smaller way, relate to.
 I don’t mean to speak for what the man’s intentions were, it is simply an interpretation.

 If life is but a dream, wake me.